Alex Murdaugh to pay over $4.3M to estate of former housekeeper - NewsBreak

 Alex Murdaugh to pay over $4.3M to estate of former housekeeper

-In March, Murduagh confessed to diverting over $4 million awarded to the family into his own personal accounts.
+In March, Murduagh confessed to diverting more than $4 million awarded to the family into his own personal accounts.
 He admitted “liability to the [Satterfields] for the claims asserted against him” and asked the court to uphold a judgement ordering him to pay $4.3 million in restitution.

 The Satterfield estate is now “the first unopposed judgement [creditor] of record against Alex Murdaugh,” according to Satterfield attorney, Eric Bland.
 Bland said that the judgement “is both meaningful and symbolic.”